Methodology

 • Overall GOTY or Best Game results with a clear winner are included.

-• The result must come from a source that can be checked again in writing, such as an article, award page, or official poll page.
+• The result must be published in writing, such as an article, award page, or official poll page.

 • It must be an official result from a publication, editorial team, award show, or reader vote, not one person's personal pick.